billdeitrick/pypco/docs/source/apitour.md

 ### PATCH: Updating Objects

 When altering existing objects in the PCO API, you only need to pass the attributes in your request payload that you wish to change.
 The easiest way to to generate the necessary payload for your request is using the [`template()` function](pypco.html#pypco.pco.PCO.template).
-The `template()` function takes the object type and attributes as arguments, and returns a `dict` object that you can pass to `patch()`, which will serialize the object to JSON for you.
+The `template()` function takes the object type and attributes as arguments and returns a `dict` object that you can pass to `patch()` (which will serialize the object to JSON for you).
 There is, of course, no reason you have to use the `template()` function, but this is provided for you to help speed the process of generating request payloads.

-In this example, we'll change an existing person object's last name, using the `template()` function to generate the appropriate payload.
+In this example we'll change an existing person object's last name, using the `template()` function to generate the appropriate payload.

 ```python
 # First we'll retrieve the existing person and print their last name